 Pancreatic lipomatosis

 Pancreatic lipomatosis refers to fat accumulation in the pancreatic parenchyma.
-This finding is most often associated with obesity and aging.
-It tends to be the most common pathological condition involving the pancreas.
-The condition may occasionally simulate a mass-like lesion particularly when fatty replacement is uneven 1
+This finding is most often associated with obesity and aging and is the most common pathological condition involving the pancreas.
+Uneven fat deposition can simulate a pancreatic mass 1

 The entity can be divided by etiology 8:

-• fatty replacement: death of acinar cells with subsequent replacement with adipocytes
+• fatty replacement: death of acinar cells and subsequent replacement with adipocytes

-• fatty infiltration or nonalcoholic fatty pancreas disease: pancreatic accumulation of adipocytes in association with obesity/metabolic syndrome
+• fatty infiltration or nonalcoholic fatty pancreas disease: pancreatic accumulation of adipocytes in association with obesity and/or metabolic syndrome

 The majority of pancreatic fatty deposits have no clinical significance.
 However, excessive fatty deposits may cause loss of pancreatic function, causing maldigestion of nutrients.
-This may lead to symptoms of chronic diarrhea, steatorrhea, and weight loss, without any abdominal pain or signs of diabetes mellitus due to low insulin production 20.
-Symptomatic fatty pancreas is only reported in several case reports 20.
+This may lead to symptoms of chronic diarrhea, steatorrhea and weight loss, without any abdominal pain or signs of diabetes mellitus due to low insulin production 20.
+Symptomatic fatty pancreas is identified in several case reports 20.

 • even pancreatic lipomatosis